LandonSchropp/dotfiles/readme.md

 ## PostgreSQL

 [PostgreSQL](http://www.postgresql.org/) is an open-source SQL database.
-It's currently used by Heroku in production.
-The instructions for installing it were taken from the [Migrating to PostgreSQL Railscast](http://railscasts.com/episodes/342-migrating-to-postgresql?view=asciicast).
+OS X ships with and old version of PostgreSQL preinstalled.
+Most of the instructions for installing PostgreSQL were borrowed from [this great Railscast](http://railscasts.com/episodes/342-migrating-to-postgresql?view=asciicast).

-OS X ships with PostgreSQL preinstalled, but it's old.
 To install the newest version, use:

 ```
 brew install postgresql